rmorsomme/Fractals-and-Chaos-Game/Script.md

     # Choose a vertex at random
     vertex         <- sample(list(v1, v2, v3), size = 1)[[1]]

-    # Draw the new point
+    # Compute and save the new point
     point_new      <- p       * point_previous +
                       (1 - p) * vertex
     points[i, ]    <- point_new